-Unfortunately social stigma attached to mental health still exists in the UK.
-According to the MHF, nine out of 10 people with mental health issues are affected by discrimination of some kind.
+Unfortunately, social stigma attached to mental health still exists in the UK.
+According to the Mental Health Foundation, nine out of 10 people with mental health issues are affected by discrimination of some kind.
 Other people's ignorance and lack of understanding can make it hard for people with certain conditions to maintain stable relationships, find work or suitable housing.
 Some may find themselves socially excluded from mainstream society.

-Research and greater understanding of some conditions has helped change views of mental health.
+Research and a greater understanding of some conditions have helped change views of mental health.
 However, sensationalised films, news articles and stories mean misconceptions still exist.
 Common misconceptions include:

 - All people with mental health problems are dangerous and violent.